nephelaiio/cookiecutter-ansible-role/{{cookiecutter.project_name}}/README.md

 Role Name
 =========

-A brief description of the role goes here.
+An ansible role to install and configure {{ cookiecutter.role_name }}

 Requirements
 ------------

-Please make sure your environment has [docker](https://www.docker.com) installed to run role validation tests
+Please make sure your environment has [docker](https://www.docker.com) installed in order to run role validation tests

 Role Variables
 --------------

 Please refer to the [defaults file](/defaults/main.yml) for an up to date list of input parameters.
-An additional list of reserved parameters is available in the [commons file](/defaults/reserved.yml); overriding these is strongly discouraged.
+An additional list of reserved parameters is [available](/defaults/reserved.yml); overriding these is strongly discouraged.

 Dependencies
 ------------

-A list of other roles hosted on Galaxy should go here, plus any details in regards to parameters that may need to be set for other roles, or variables that are used from other roles.
+By default this role does not depend on any external roles.
+If any such dependency is required please [add them](/meta/main.yml) according to [the documentation](http://docs.ansible.com/ansible/playbooks_roles.html#role-dependencies)

 Example Playbook
 ----------------